-EFFINGHAM, IL- Heartland Human Services, Effingham County’s behavioral health and counseling agency, recently announced that Debbie Orr has been named the agency’s Director of Human Resources.
+EFFINGHAM, IL- Heartland Human Services, Effingham County’s behavioral health and counseling agency, recently announced the promotion of Kimi Haarmann (pictured below) to Director of Outpatient Services.

 More information about Heartland Human Services can be found at www.heartlandhs.org or by calling 217-347-7179.

 Heartland Renews Relationship With SIU

 EFFINGHAM, IL- Heartland Human Services, a local behavioral health and counseling agency, recently announced it has renewed its partnership with the Southern Illinois University School of Medicine.